Catafrancia123/PB95-PyToBasic/README.md

 ### Input

-You can get input from user by using input().
+You can get input from the user by using input().
 Note that it will only properly work as a separate statement.

 ```python
 # Implemented